Canopy - Carpet Mod for Bedrock

 Key Features

-- InfoDisplay – On-screen display shows light TPS, levels, biome info, block & entity details, and more.
+- Live InfoDisplay โ Get real-time stats on TPS, light levels, biome info, block/entity details, and more.

 - And much, much more!